- Who We Are

 - Support Us

 Our School Visits staff are hard at work generating new content to support your remote learning and/or digital education.
-We will be uploading additional content weekly to guide creative explorations in the arts – visit this page regularly for the latest updates!
+We will be uploading additional content regularly to guide creative explorations in the arts – visit this page for the latest updates!

 Check out our archive of Live Crafternoons!
 These visual arts activities are inspired by our programming at Harbourfront Centre and have been modified to include materials you are likely to have at home.

 Blind contour drawings are fun and full of unexpected surprises!
 They challenge our concentration and are a good way to learn how to see details.

 Shadow puppets are fun to make, but are also a wonderful way of telling a story.
 You may want to entertain your family with a shadow puppet performance!